 So you’ve outlined your goals with your client, and you know what conversions and which metrics you’re going to focus on.
 Now, how should you present that to the client?
 Ideally, you’ll whip up a beautiful report with all the fancy fixings, but in reality, something simple, and easy to interpret will get the job done just as well.

-Whether you’re building out data visualization in Excel, taking screenshots in AdWords, building reports in AdWords (see the screenshot below), or using a free tool like Google Data Studio, the key is to have data visualization.
+Whether you’re building out data visualization in Excel, taking screenshots in Google Ads (formerly AdWords), building reports in Ads (see the screenshot below), or using a free tool like Google Data Studio, the key is to have data visualization.
 We’ve eliminated a lot of extraneous data that may confuse a client by clearly outlining our goals ahead of time, but if the data you have to show off is lost amongst spreadsheets, columns and comparison charts, then you lose a lot of value in the face of the client:

 Every report should be concise and clear, and with plans for moving forward — both on how to tackle future issues, and how to improve current performance.
 Hopefully, with goals aligned, KPIs outlined and visuals in place, your next report will be less of a hassle and more of an opportunity to outline your work and impress your clients.